 Replacing skilled employees is a major challenge for any organization.
-In addition to the time and expense required to conduct a new search and hiring process to replace a departed employee, there’s also the lost productivity that occurs when remaining employees have to pick up the slack until a replacement is selected.
+In addition to the time and expense required to conduct a new search and hiring process to replace a departed employee, there’s also the lost productivity when remaining employees have to pick up the slack until a replacement is selected.
 That’s why having strong employee retention strategies in place is essential to building a resilient organization.
-When employees aren’t constantly looking for their next opportunity elsewhere, they are more engaged in their work and take a more active role in contributing to long term success.
+When employees aren’t constantly looking for their next opportunity elsewhere, they are more engaged in their work and take a more active role in contributing to long-term success.

 Investing in staff development also aligns employee career goals with the organization’s long-term objectives.
-By providing the tools and resources employees need to improve their skills, companies are demonstrating that they value professional and personal growth, which helps generate loyalty and improve commitment.
+By providing the tools and resources employees need to improve their skills, companies demonstrate that they value professional and personal growth, which helps generate loyalty and improve commitment.
 It’s no coincidence that a 2018 LinkedIn study found that 93 percent of employees said they would stay with a company longer if it invested in their careers.

 For many employees, micro-learning resources offer an ideal solution.
 These programs offer developmental resources in small increments that can be digested quickly and easily during the day.
 Learning opportunities can also be incorporated into the employee experience more effectively.
 Providing people with the chance to work on new projects outside their usual responsibilities is just one example of how professional growth can be integrated into employee retention strategies.

 While assessment data is important, it’s also good to know what employees think about their career goals.
-If someone is happy in their existing role but would like to improve key skills associated with it, they will require a different approach compared to someone who has aspirations to move into a different role.
+If someone is happy in their existing role but would like to improve key skills associated with it, they will require a different approach than someone who has aspirations to move into a different role.
 This is especially important when it comes to preparing people for leadership positions.
-Not every employee wants to be a leader, but those who do generally want to take consistent steps toward that goal.
+Not every employee wants to be a leader, but those who generally want to take consistent steps toward that goal.
 Understanding what each employee wants will make it easier to put the data gathered in their assessments into a meaningful context.

 Of course, employees may also have a lot to tell you about the organization (and the people leading it).
 When soliciting feedback from employees, it’s important to listen carefully to what they have to say.
 While it isn’t always possible to take action on every point they raise, taking the time to listen and understand their concerns and opinions makes them feel valued and supported.
 In many cases, their insights can expose issues within an organization and contribute to positive solutions.

 One of the most valuable tools for organizations and employees alike is a professional development plan.
 This document identifies short, medium, and long-term goals the employee wants to accomplish throughout their career.
-Typically developed in cooperation with a manager or HR director, the employee development plan highlights any skills, competencies, experiences, and education that will be required to achieve each goal.
+Typically developed in cooperation with a manager or HR director, the employee development plan highlights any skills, competencies, experiences, and education required to achieve each goal.
 It also identifies potential resources, such as directed learning materials, potential mentors or employee development trainers, and training courses that could prove useful throughout their career journey.
 With a career development plan laying out a distinct path forward, it’s far easier for employees to see where they need to take steps to further their careers.
-The plan also helps employers get a sense of an employee’s plans for the future and how they fit into a broader succession strategy.
+The plan also helps employers get a sense of an employee’s plans and how they fit into a broader succession strategy.

 Organizations that neglect employee retention strategies often discover far too late that they’re actively pushing their best people out the door to seek opportunities elsewhere.
 When companies implement employee training programs that help people build new skills and become effective leaders, they can significantly improve retention and engagement levels.
-The combination of development assessments and professional development plans also encourages employees to see a future for themselves within the organization.
+The combination of development assessments and professional development plans encourages employees to see a future for themselves within the organization.